 The idea is that these mercenaries will be more reliable toward the regime.
 Perhaps, and perhaps not, certainly there are going to be fun times had by all.
 The Fog of War works both ways and while many of these Columbians were from the military at home, a mercenary force is a bit different when the only true loyalty is to the check.

 The U.S. military has been called a mercenary force by unkind and clueless folks.
 The difference is when the chips are down; Soldiers will still fight for their Nation and pay a price no check can cover.
 Mercenaries usually cannot, or perhaps it is better to say, will not, fight to the death unless they are trapped.

 - The Law of War leaves a mercenaries status up for grabs.
 You are not afforded the rights under the Geneva Convention unless they are freely offered.
 Given that very few if any rules of war are being followed in Yemen, this might be a moot point.
 Most of the places in the Middle East where a mercenary might get captured encourage you to scream before you die, and they will help if you feel underwhelmed.

 - The nation that hired you might decide they are done with you.
 You are there by their rules, their sufferance and if you displease them, you become a liability.
 Know what you are signing up for.
 Uncle Sugar isn’t coming for you if you get into a bind.

 - The pay is good, provided you live to spend it.

-It is hard enough being in the military with all the rules of engagement that you are required to follow.
-But in the military you have staff, lawyers, and commanders who are there to keep you in line and keep the heat off you provided you are doing what you are told.
-It’s not fool proof but it helps.
+It is hard enough to be in the military with all the rules of engagement that you are required to follow.
+But in the military, you have staff, lawyers, and commanders who are there to keep you in line and keep the heat off you provided you are doing what you are told.
+It’s not foolproof but it helps.

 In a mercenary outfit, the descent into chaos could be a matter of minutes once the feces hits the rotary impeller.
 How do you intend to get home?
 What happens if you get permanently injured?
 Being a mercenary sounds like a dream until that happens.